nickisdking/sqlserver_docker/README.md

 - Docker installed on your machine.
 - Docker Compose installed.
-- SA_PASSWORD Environment password is set
+- SA_PASSWORD Environment Variable for the password is set

 ## Getting Started